|

 far end of the table, near the main entrance.
 So Golradir did

-I hope he has guards covering the door.
-She looked discreetly
+thought.
+I do hope he has guards covering the door.
+She

-round the hall, trying to spot the guards, but they were either
+looked discreetly round the hall, trying to spot the guards, but

-Trying to dispel her feelings of anxiety, Eowyn looked around
+Trying to dispel her feelings of anxiety, Eowyn scanned the rest

-the rest of the guests.
+of the guests.
 They all seemed happy.
-Several had changed
+Several had changed placesa

-placesa beautiful elleth was now seated next to Gimli, and
+beautiful elleth was now seated next to Gimli, and was gazing

-was gazing at him with unconcealed affection; Elladan and Elrohir
+at him with unconcealed affection.
+Elladan and Elrohir had placed

-had placed an extra chair between them and were entertaining a
+an extra chair between them and were entertaining a guest of their

-guest of their own.
-Eowyn recognised the young woman as Arwen's
+own; Eowyn recognised the young woman as Arwen's lady's maid.

-lady's maid.
-Well, she thought, they have found themselves
+Well, she thought, they have found themselves a woman,

 "Those orcs," said Legolas.
 "I had better rescue